-CIRCUMSTANCE CRITERIA/DEFINITION ENTITLEMENT The teacher occupies a school The teacher and any dependents Rent subsidy and all applicable residence which the teacher has are required to board during removal expenses. to vacate because it is being renovations
+CIRCUMSTANCE CRITERIA/DEFINITION ENTITLEMENT The teacher occupies a school residence which the teacher has to vacate because it is being replaced or extensively renovated The teacher and any dependents are required to board during renovations Rent subsidy and all applicable removal expenses.
+The teacher is required by the Board to move to a school residence All applicable removal expenses

-replaced or extensively renovated

-The teacher is required by the - All applicable removal expenses

-Board to move to a school residence

-- 7.2.2 Where the teacher requires the transfer of effects and transit insurance, the teacher must use the provider contracted by the Ministry.
-For the purposes of this Part: appointment to a long-term relieving position must be for four terms or longer. - 7.2.3 All relocations must relate to employment in a state or state integrated school.
+7.2.2 Where the teacher requires the transfer of effects and transit insurance, the teacher must use the provider contracted by the Ministry.

+7.2.3 All relocations must relate to employment in a state or state integrated school.